 Internet Resilience

 A resilient Internet connection is one that maintains an acceptable level of service in the face of faults and challenges to normal operation.
-In this Pulse focus area we track resiliency metrics using the Internet Resilience Index to help support the development of policies and infrastructure to improve Internet resilience at the local, regional and global level.
-Our initial focus is on tracking Internet resilience in Africa.
+In this Pulse focus area we track resiliency metrics using the Internet Resilience Index to help support the development of policies and infrastructure to improve Internet resilience at the local, regional, and global level.

 Infrastructure